 Looks like they’ve been grilled outdoors, don’t they?
 You can also do a bit of stovetop grilling first and then move to the oven to get this effect, but oven-only grilling will do the same if you crank the heat up to broil for the last five minutes of cooking.
 Not necessary, but it’s a nice effect.

 Plate the finished chicken however you like.
-In this case, I added chopped cilantro, cut radishes and lime to the top because we planned to make tacos out of our wings (my husband makes tacos out of just about everything).
+In this case, I added chopped cilantro, cut radishes and lime to the top because I planned to make tasty tacos out of the wings.

 Can you believe a Simmer Sauce can help you do this so easily?
 What other Simmer Sauces by Saffron Road would you try that you think would be great on wings?